Brighton & Hove, a vibrant cosmopolitan city of 250,000 people, is an ideal place for international students to live and study.

 Throughout the year the city is host to many festivals and special events.
-The Brighton Festival of Arts and Music, held in May, is one of the largest festivals in Europe.
+The Brighton Festival of Arts and Music and Brighton Fringe Festival is one of the largest festivals in Europe.
 The London to Brighton Bike Ride, in June every year, is Europe's largest cycle event.
 The Brighton Food Festival takes place in September.
 The London to Brighton Veteran Car Run takes place on the first Sunday of every November and commemorates the Emancipation run of 1896.

 As well as sports centres and swimming pools, there are sports facilities available for sailing, windsurfing, beach volleyball, golf, cycling, football, basketball and tennis, amongst others.